Bookmark and Share

 Excel Web Query ".iqy" Files

-The real key to creating a dynamic excel web query is to work directly with a ".iqy" file.
+The real key to creating a dynamic excel web query is to create your own ".iqy" file.
 In it's basic form, the ".iqy" file is simply a TEXT file with three main lines:

-The second line is the important one!
-It's simply the URL.
-Notice that is contains two parameters.
+The third line is the important one!
+It's simply the URL or web page address.
+Notice that it contains two parameters.
 If you don't know what parameters are for, just browse the web for a while and pay attention to what shows up in the address bar of your browser.
 Go to Google.com for instance, and look up "excel web query".

 Parameter name / value pairs are listed after the "?" in the URL and are separated by an "&".